 Jennifer Sommer is an expert in the fields of IT strategy and digitalization and Associate Partner at HPC Hamburg Port Consulting GmbH.

-After her PhD in mathematics (in the field of stochastics) at the University of Hamburg, she started working in the maritime industry in 2012 when she came on board at HPC as an IT consultant.
-Her first IT project was the implementation of a new Terminal Operating System at a semi-automated container terminal.
-Over the years she gathered experience in numerous IT consulting projects for ports around the world, from reviewing existing IT systems over designing future port IT concepts, identifying and recommending quick wins, up to actually implementing IT solutions.
+After earning her PhD in mathematics (in the field of stochastics) at the University of Hamburg, she started working in the maritime industry in 2012 when she came on board at HPC as an IT consultant.
+Her first IT project was the implementation of a new terminal operating system at a semi-automated container terminal.
+Over the years, she gathered experience in numerous IT consulting projects for ports around the world, from reviewing existing IT systems over designing future port IT concepts, identifying and recommending quick wins, up to actually implementing IT solutions.

 What is Women in Maritime?